proxmox/proxmox-offline-mirror/docs/introduction.rst

 Behind the scenes, one or more `pools` consisting of

 - a pool directory containing checksum files (e.g., `sha256/3dc7bc5f82cdcc4ea0f69dd30d5f6bb19e0ccc36f4a79c865eed0e7a370cd5e4`)
-- a base directory containing directories and hardlinks to checksum files inside the pool directory
+- a base directory containing directories and hardlinks to the checksum files inside the pool directory

 are used for space-efficient storing of repository contents ("snapshots").